adeeconometrics/SQLLanguages/Oracle/PLSQL.md

 - PLSQL fully supports SQL data types.
 - PL/SQL supports both static and dynamic SQL
-	- static SQL are known at compile time
+	- static SQL is known at compile time
-	- dynamic SQL are known until runtime
+	- dynamic SQL is known until runtime

 - PLSQL achieves high performance because an entire block of statements are sent to the DB at one time which reduce network traffic.
 - PL/SQL stored subprograms are compiled once and stored in executable form, so subprogram calls are efficient.